Writing

 Intent

 A high-quality English curriculum is fundamental in order that children develop skills in reading, writing and oracy.
 This will enable them to express themselves creatively and imaginatively and to communicate with others effectively.
-The aim of our English curriculum is to promote high standards of literacy and children will learn to become creative and competent writers through engaging, inspirational and aspirational materials and through support and challenge.
+The aim of our English curriculum is to promote high standards of literacy through our use of high-quality, engaging and aspirational texts where pupils achieve the following:

-- acquire an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language
+• acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions of reading, writing and spoken language

 EYFS